-- The more benefits you offer, the more you have to pay in terms of administrative cost.
+- The more benefits you offer, the more you have to pay in terms of administrative costs.

-- Providing financial benefits leads to legal compliance, making company to incur legal fees.
+- Providing financial benefits leads to legal compliance, making the company incur legal fees.

 Alternatives Options to Employee Loans

-If you’ve decided not to extend loans to your employees, there are some alternatives for financial aid that could help your employee when they needed the financial assistance.
+If you’ve decided not to extend loans to your employees, there are some alternatives for financial aid that could help your employees when they needed financial assistance.

 - Paycheck Advance